Learn / Guides / Ecommerce guide

 5. Mixpanel

 Mixpanel is a data analytics platform with a free plan for up to 20 million monthly events.
-Mixpanel collects data on every customer touchpoint with your ecommerce business and integrates with data from any other source (including Hotjar! 🥳), so you can analyze your store’s data in one place.
+Mixpanel collects data on every customer touchpoint with your ecommerce business and integrates with data from other sources (including Hotjar! 🥳) so you can analyze all of your store’s metrics in one place.

 💰 Use Mixpanel to grow your ecommerce store by:

-Visualizing product and customer insights with customizable and interactive reports
+Visualizing product analytics and customer insights with customizable and interactive reports

 Tracking ecommerce metrics and KPIs, like product views and add-to-cart conversions